Bombard v. Riggen, State of Vermont: Vermonter Arrested for Cursing at a Cop

 On February 9, 2018, Gregory Bombard was driving through his hometown of St. Albans, Vermont, enjoying a coffee and a cigarette.
 He committed no crime — not even a minor traffic violation.

-Twenty minutes later, he was sitting in a jail cell.
+Twenty minutes later, he was locked in a cell.

 The stop ended only after Bombard suggested that he would file a complaint.
 As Bombard pulled away, he really did give a good old-fashioned one-finger salute, and said “asshole” and “fuck you.”